Tucupita Marcano Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 4.05 team ERA that ranks 14th across all MLB pitching staffs.
+- The Brewers have a 4.09 team ERA that ranks 14th across all league pitching staffs.

-- Brewers pitchers combine to give up 106 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).
+- Brewers pitchers combine to rank 22nd in baseball in home runs surrendered (107 total, 1.3 per game).

-- His last time out was on Sunday against the Cleveland Guardians, when the righty threw 5 2/3 innings, surrendering four earned runs while giving up eight hits.
+- The righty's most recent time out came on Monday against the New York Mets, when he went 6 1/3 innings, surrendering one earned run while giving up three hits.

+- In 14 games this season, the 33-year-old has put up an ERA of 4.57, with 7.4 strikeouts per nine innings.
+Opponents are hitting .233 against him.

 © 2023 Data Skrive.
 All rights reserved.